JTX Slimline Review (2026): The Best Compact Treadmill Under £600?

 The verdict

-The Slimline is the right buy for anyone who wants a no-fuss compact treadmill for jogging in a small space, and at the £499 Summer Sale price it is an easy recommendation.
+The Slimline is the right buy for anyone who wants a no-fuss compact treadmill for jogging in a small space.
 The flat-fold storage is genuinely practical, the assembly-free delivery removes the usual faff, and the 9.9 mph top speed handles everything up to a moderate run.
 The lack of incline is the only meaningful limitation, so if varied hill training matters to you the RunRise is the wiser step up.
-For its brief, though, the Slimline does the job and the sale price makes it hard to beat.
+For its brief, though, the Slimline does the job, and at £569.05 with our code it remains one of the better compact treadmills you can buy in the UK.

 We research and compare products independently using our RunRank system.
 If you buy through links on this page we may earn a commission, at no extra cost to you.
 Prices are checked regularly and change with sales and discount codes, so always confirm the current price on the retailer’s site.